 |adding the jam to the blueberry muffin batter|

-Since I had more jam, I would layer it with the batter: working my way from the bottom of the muffin cup to the top, I would put a teaspoon of batter, a teaspoon of jam, a teaspoon of batter, a teaspoon of jam, a teaspoon of batter, and finally the lemon zest and sugar.
+Since I had more jam, I would layer it with the batter: working my way from the bottom of the muffin cup to the top, I would put a teaspoon of batter, a teaspoon of jam, a teaspoon of batter, a teaspoon of jam, a teaspoon of batter, and finally the lemon zest and sugar to top it off.
 The lemon zest and sugar sprinkled on the top of the muffins is also a favorite of mine with this recipe.
 The lemon zest adds a flavor complementing the blueberries that really isn't too lemony.
 Definitely cut down on the amount of sugar for the tops - 1/3 of a cup of sugar is just way too much to just sprinkle on top.

 |Blueberry muffins with Lemon-Sugar Topping|